Where is the CFP National Championship in 2026? Location, date, time for College Football Playoff's final game

 The final round of the CFP will crown a national champion for the 2025 season

-The road to glory is almost complete, but for the 12 teams in the College Football Playoff, the toughest task on that path to a national championship still lies ahead.
-In order to hoist the CFP trophy at season's end, the title winner must win either three or four consecutive games against the fiercest competition the sport has to offer.
-It all culminates in the 2026 College Football Playoff National Championship.
+The road to glory is almost complete, but for the four teams remaining in the College Football Playoff, the toughest task on that path to a national championship still lies ahead.
+In order to hoist the CFP trophy at season's end, the title winner must win two more games against the toughest competition in the sport and put a bow on their title run with a victory in the 2026 College Football Playoff National Championship.
+That means three consecutive postseason wins in total, or four if the eventual champion played in the first round.

 CFP National Championship location, date, time